 New learning collaborative aims to find best ways for health plans to address underlying, non-medical causes of poor health for Medicaid patients in Texas

-A group of health sector stakeholders has launched a new learning collaborative designed to help Texas Medicaid health insurance plans develop and implement strategies to address the non-medical, root causes of poor health for patients across the state.
+EHF and a group of health sector stakeholders have launched a new learning collaborative designed to help Texas Medicaid health insurance plans develop and implement strategies to address the non-medical, root causes of poor health for patients across the state.
 The 12-month project will focus on access to healthy food, housing conditions, transportation, and other social factors that often have a direct impact on a person’s health.

 In Texas, most Medicaid services are delivered through managed care organizations (MCOs).
 The new collaborative will provide technical assistance and opportunities for Texas’ Medicaid managed care organizations to learn from one another and from leading-edge Medicaid health plans and provider innovators across the country.